SachaTending/wtvsdk/README.md

 Just send pull requests(store this src in folder libsolo)

 # Special thanks to:
-WebTV wiki and webtv redialed members for helping with this sdk.
+ - WebTV wiki and webtv redialed members for helping with this sdk.
+ - @msntv2guy for testing approm that just turns on all leds(tested on sony int-w200 derby)